Racooning Through Fantasy & Science Fiction TV

-This current show has some of the crazy, offbeat plotting of Farscape with more low rent technical effects.
-It’s still a delight for its ability to not take itself too seriously and its shaking up audience expectations.
-Also the prop department loves their green goo.
+This bounty hunters in space show featured crazy, offbeat plotting like Farscape with more low rent technical effects--and even greater diversity of characters!
+It’s a delight for its ability to not take itself too seriously and the constant shaking up of audience expectations.
+Also the prop department loved, loved, loved their green goo.

 There's several stories out there with this title, but hunt down the 1998 British mini-series that treats vampires as a scientific fact and how that might lead to some very scary manipulations of modern government.
 Other people have done this theme but this one ladles out the chills better than all the rest.
 Plus the always great Idris Elba in a fascinating performance.